-Create a Plan/Shop Meal planning is about prepping food in bulk to eat throughout the week, so you will want to choose foods with lasting power, so no light greens or foods that are likely to lose their integrity after a few days.
+Meal planning is about prepping food in bulk to eat throughout the week, so you will want to choose foods with lasting power, so no light greens or foods that are likely to lose their integrity after a few days.
 You are preparing meals for 5 days, so think balanced.
-You want a protein, a healthy starch and fat, and a bunch of veggies.
+You want a protein, healthy starch and fat, and a bunch of veggies.

 Overnight Oats for the week:

-The night before add enough almond milk to cover your mixture and store in refrigerator
+- The night before adding enough almond milk to cover your mixture and store in the refrigerator

 Snacks - Smoothie

 - ½ cup blueberries